 To assign the ownCloud logon username automatically to the subfolder, use \$user instead of a subfolder name.
+The foldername=username must be present and is not created on access.

-• The ownCloud users and groups who get access to the share.
+The ownCloud users and groups who get access to the share.